MavenOfCode/CacheCLI/README.md

     * empty string provided as key or value
     * key or value not provided
     * key already exists in cache (each key must be unique)
+    * too many or too few arguments provided (i.e. only providing the key or the value, or providing more than just the key and value)

 - **`read`** takes an input string `key` finds that in the cache (checking to be sure cache exists and key exists) and return it's paired `value` string